shaigundersen/AnomalyDetectionWebApp/README.md

 ### Code Design and Architecture:
 The app has been programmed by the MVC architecture.
-The majority of the code was written in React and JS (frontend), and CPP (backend).
+The majority of the code was written in React and JS (frontend), Node.js+express using CPP addon (backend).

 ### Folders and Files
 #### backend